drand/tlock/README.md

 On mainnet, only one chainhash supports timelock encryption:
 - running with a 3 seconds frequency with signatures on G1: `dbd506d6ef76e5f386f41c651dcb808c5bcbd75471cc4eafa3f4df7ad4e4c493`

 This is a production-ready network with high-availability guarantees.
-It is considered by the drand team and ran by the same League of Entropy that has been running drand in production since 2019.
+It is considered fully secure by the drand team and ran by the same League of Entropy that has been running drand in production since 2019.

 On testnet:
 - https://pl-us.testnet.drand.sh/